It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 This journey you’re on—it’s worth it.
 Even when it’s uncomfortable.
 Even when it doesn’t look like much from the outside.

-And if you need a little boost or a safe space to land, consider starting a journal, joining a support group, or just talking to a friend.
-Sometimes all it takes is saying, “I’m still figuring it out,” to feel a little lighter.
+And if you need a little boost or a safe space to land, try this: start a journal, join a support group, or open up to someone you trust.
+Sometimes, all it takes is saying, “I’m still figuring it out,” to feel a little lighter.

-What’s one thing you’ve learned from your ups and downs lately?
+What have your ups and downs taught you lately?

-Drop it in the comments or DM—it might help someone else feel less alone.
+Your story might just help someone else feel less alone.